dabrady/site/src/pages/posts/syndicate-setup-requirements-design.md

 Recently, though, my company started using something called [Actions](https://github.com/features/actions) on our Github repositories.
 I didn't really know what they were, but I knew that they were basically a Github service implemented on top of `git` hooks, and one thing an Action could do was sync with Travis to provide info about running builds right inside the Github GUI of a repository or pull request (as opposed to having to click out to the Travis site for such details).

-I hadn't really imagined that the tool I would build might have any actual interface besides an automatic trigger, but thinking about Github Actions made me realize it would be nice to have my tool respond to changes on a _remote_ repository (i.e. on a `push` command) and run on someone else's computer, rather than operating on a user's local machine; it would minimize "works on my machine ¯\\_(ツ)_/¯" headaches when installing and using the tool itself.
-And it would awesome to have some sort of interface for monitoring progress and output, and maybe even a logging mechanism.
+I hadn't really imagined that the tool I would build might have any actual interface besides an automatic trigger.
+Thinking about Github Actions made me realize it would be nice to have my tool respond to changes on a _remote_ repository (i.e. on a `push` command) and run on someone else's computer, rather than operating on a user's local machine; it would minimize "works on my machine ¯\\_(ツ)_/¯" headaches when installing and using the tool itself.
+And it would be awesome to have some sort of interface for monitoring progress and output, and maybe even a logging mechanism.

 Github is my private choice of remote source control platform, so I looked into Actions.
 I was pleasantly surprised at the extent of [Github's documentation](https://help.github.com/en/actions) on the subject, and it would become the first of a few sacred texts I relied on throughout my project.